One Battle After Another: Probing LLMs' Limits on Multi-Turn Instruction Following with a Benchmark Evolving Framework: A Benchmark Evolving Framework

-To evaluate the holistic quality of the interaction, we propose a suite of metrics designed to capture different facets of a model's conversational competence.
-These metrics are calculated over a benchmark made of $D$ dialogue sessions.
+Conventional metrics, such as \textbf{Constraint Satisfaction Rate (CSR)} and \textbf{Instruction Satisfaction Rate (ISR)}\cite{zhang-etal-2025-cfbench, li-etal-2025-structflowbench}, focus primarily on outcome accuracy.
+To capture the nuances of the conversational process, we introduce a suite of process-centric metrics.
+Given a benchmark of $D$ dialogues, these metrics are defined below (see Appendix\ref{app:basic_metrics} for details).

-\textbf{Average Conversation Turns (ACT)} contains three metrics measuring conversational endurance from different perspectives.
-Let $N_d$ be the total number of turns in dialogue $d$. \begin{itemize} \item \textbf{Length (ACT$_{\text{len}}$):} The raw number of turns a model sustains before termination, regardless of correctness.
+\textbf{Endurance (EDR)} measures conversational longevity under varying degrees of strictness.
+Let $N_d$ be the total number of turns in dialogue $d$. \begin{itemize}[leftmargin=0.5cm] \item \textbf{Length (EDR$_{\text{len}}$):} The number of turns a model sustains before termination, regardless of their correctness.
 This measures pure persistence.

-\item \textbf{Accuracy (ACT$_{\text{acc}}$):} The cumulative constraint satisfaction rate over the conversation.
-It provides the most granular view of endurance, which rewards partial correctness.
+\item \textbf{Accuracy (EDR$_{\text{acc}}$):} The cumulative constraint satisfaction rate accumulated over the conversation, rewarding partial correctness.